KyoriPowered/adventure-docs/source/migration/text-3.x.rst

 =======================

 Adventure is an evolution of the text 3.x API.
-If you've worked with the text API before, the switch to Adventure should be quick and relatively painless.
+If you've worked with the text API before, the switch to Adventure should be relatively quick.
 For the most part, you'll just need to depend on the Adventure API and the relevant :doc:`/platform/index` you support and replace references to classes in ``net.kyori.text`` to ``next.kyori.adventure.text``, though see below for major breaking changes.